1. What is Nevada Foreign LLC Registration?

 A) Nevada state taxes

 Nevada is a tax-friendly state.
 Nevada does not impose personal income tax or corporate income tax.
-However, foreign LLCs operating in Nevada may still be subject to the following taxes depending on business activity:
+However, Foreign LLCs operating in Nevada may still be subject to the following taxes depending on business activity:

 - Nevada Commerce Tax (applies if gross Nevada revenue exceeds the state threshold)